+iBased on Newcastle Ottawa Scale (NOS).
+The maximum score of NOS is 9.
+Selection domain has a maximum score of 4, each subdomain ranges from 0-1; comparability domain has a maximum score of 2 (range 0-2); outcome domain has maximum score of 3, each subdomain ranges from 0-1.

+iiAl-Kuwari 2015, Al-Kuwari 2017, Sayegh 2016, and Walt 2016 are of the same study design as Al-Kuwari 2016 from the “Step into Health” programme (except variate intervention period and study sample, see details in Table 1); thus only Al-Kuwari 2016 was presented in this table.

 Effects of interventions on PA outcomes

 The 14 included studies were heterogeneous in terms of their design, focus and population (see Tables 1 and 3).
 Five of those included were multi-component lifestyle interventions, focussing on other lifestyle changes (particularly dietary behaviours) as well as PA.